 Plastic: A Worldwide Staple

-Plastics waste is accumulating everywhere (from the deepest ocean to highest peaks).
+Plastic waste is accumulating everywhere (from the deepest ocean to the highest peaks).
 It sits interminably in our landfills, leaching into our soil and water sources.
 Plastic waste is literally choking up our oceans.
-Its notable properties, that which make it so lightweight and durable, are also what make it so awful for the environment.
-It’s past time to reconsider it’s dominance, and look to alternatives.
+Its notable properties, which make it so lightweight and durable, are also what makes it so awful for the environment.
+It’s past time to reconsider its dominance and look to alternatives.

 The Plastic Pollution Problem

 For starters, plastics are petroleum-based, which means on top of all the gathering plastic waste, there’s also the whole extraction factor to consider.
 Despite the enormous effort and energy required to produce our plastics, they are often quickly discarded and left to decompose slowly and gradually, permeating our natural world (It’s Literally Everywhere).